Lija

-Lija (Ħal Lija) is a small village in the Central Region of Malta.
-It forms part of the Three villages of Malta, along with Attard and Balzan.
+Lija (Ħal Lija) is a small village in the Eastern Region of Malta.
+Together with Attard and Balzan, it forms part of Malta's "Three Villages" (It-Tliet Irħula).
 Lija has a baroque parish church and seven other small chapels.
 The parish church is dedicated to Our Saviour.
 Lija became a parish in 1594, after the small community detached itself from the neighbouring town, Birkirkara.
 It has a population of 3,162 as of 2021.

 Culture

 Lija is mostly known for its fireworks displays that attract thousands of locals and tourists during the festa period held in the first week of August.
-These displays are very well renowned and claimed to be the best around the island.
+These displays are well renowned and claimed to be the best around the island.
 The Lija fireworks team also won an international fireworks competition held in Monaco back in 1980.
 In 2006, the Lija fireworks factory placed second in a Fireworks festival organised at the Grand Harbour in Malta's capital, Valletta.

-Lija also hosts the Maltese Citrus festival, held each year.